DELIVERY FROM £5.99 & FREE FOR ORDERS OVER £300

 Can you use ice fountains indoors?

 Yes.
 Ice fountains are indoor fireworks and are specially designed to be safe to use inside.
-They are ideal for events inside like sit-down meals, presentations, pub outings, club nights, and more.
+Ice fountains produce significantly less smoke than traditional outdoor fireworks, making them ideal for enclosed spaces without setting off smoke alarms.

 You can almost always guarantee that an ice fountain firework is safe to use indoors, but it’s best to check the packaging to confirm it.
 All of our ice fountains are safe to use indoors.
+While ice fountains are designed for indoor use, it's important to maintain a minimum safe distance of 1 meter from a fountain when lit.

 Are ice fountains safe?